umbraco/UmbracoDocs/README.md

 NB: In order to get images to display correctly on GitHub, all image URLs must end with ``.

 ## External links
-Include either the complete URL, or link using Markdown:
+Include either the complete URL or link using Markdown:

 	https://yahoo.com/something